 You worked hard all of your life to pay off your mortgage and build a retirement fund.
-You expected to live off your savings in the comfort of your own home, and you planned to leave something to your kids at the appropriate time.
-Suddenly, the unthinkable happens–you suffer a stroke at age 70 and must spend the rest of your years in a nursing home.
+You expected to live off your savings in the comfort of your home and planned to leave something to your kids at the appropriate time.
+Then, suddenly, the unthinkable happens–you suffer a stroke at age 70 and must spend the rest of your years in a nursing home.
 What will happen to your life savings?

 Many nursing home residents end up depleting their assets on long-term care.
-It doesn't have to be that way.
-The best time to plan for the possibility of nursing home care is when you're still healthy.
-By doing so, you may be able to pay for your long-term care and protect assets for your loved ones.
-How?
-Through Medicaid planning.
+But it doesn't have to be that way, the best time to plan for nursing home care is when you're still healthy.
+By doing so, you may be able to pay for your long-term care and protect assets for your loved ones through Medicaid planning.

-If Medicare insurance runs out or is not sufficient to meet the medical or daily care needs of an individual, Medicaid may be available.
-Medicaid is a Federal Government program now administered by states but funded by both Federal and state support.
-Like most government-oriented programs, the bureaucratic process of application and approval is daunting and complex.
-It is not recommended that an individual undertake this process on their own.
+Medicaid is a Federal Government program now administered by states but funded by federal and state support.
+Like most government-oriented programs, the bureaucratic application and approval process is daunting and complex.
+Therefore, it is not recommended that an individual undertake this process independently.